Has capoeira always had music?

 Having enslaved musicians became a symbol of prestige for sugar mill owners.
 From the second half of the 18th century, renting enslaved musicians to play at parties and processions generated direct profit for the owner.
 It is believed that it was during this period that the atabaque was introduced into capoeira, as previously the Catholic Church prohibited syncretism.

-According to organology, it was only in the 19th century that the berimbau came into existence, being associated with batuque and candomblé, probably inspired by the African hungu.
+According to organology, the berimbau only came into existence in the 19th century, initially being associated with street soloists and street vendors.
+Although it was probably inspired by the African hungu, the instrument was created in Brazil.
 Its acceptance in capoeira and its transition to the central instrument, instead of the atabaque, occurred naturally due to issues of mobility, safety, and camouflage.

 Types of songs